Ayn-AI/eyn-api-doc/source/includes/demos/_demos.md

 ```

 You can download the demo file <a href="https://github.com/Ayn-AI/eyn-api-demo/blob/master/demo_get_checks.py">demo_get_checks.py</a>.
-This demo will show you how to query the <a href="#get-enrolments" style="text-decoration: none">Get Check-in/outs</a> endpoint.
+This demo will show you how to query the <a href="#get-checks" style="text-decoration: none">Get Check-in/outs</a> endpoint.

 (1) Run the following commands to deploy the demo (see tabs on the right-hand side).